 Phone: (617) 867-4855

 Ante Bing, Research Assistant

 Ante Bing is a Masters student studying Biostatistics at Harvard.
 He obtained his B.S. degree in Statistics with a focus on Biostatistics from Pennsylvania State University.
 His research interests include longitudinal data analysis, clinical trial design and polytomous logistic regression.
 Ante is currently working on modeling the viral load in HIV patients using mechanistic models.

 Meg Powers, Project Manager

-Dustin is a PhD student in Biostatistics at Harvard.
-He obtained a BA in Mathematics and French from SUNY Geneseo and a MS in Biostatistics from Harvard.
-After his MS, Dustin worked at the Massachusetts General Hospital Biostatistics Center with applications in clinical trials, psychiatry, cancer biomarker discovery, immunology, HIV/AIDS, and cardiology.
+Dustin Rabideau is a PhD student in Biostatistics at Harvard.
+He obtained a B.A. in Mathematics and French from SUNY Geneseo and a M.S. in Biostatistics from Harvard.
+After his M.S., Dustin worked at Massachusetts General Hospital Biostatistics Center with applications in clinical trials, psychiatry, cancer biomaker discovery, immunology, HIV/AIDS, and cardiology.
 His research interests are broad but currently focus on robust methods for cluster randomized trials.

 Linda Harrison is a PhD student in Biostatistics at Harvard.
-Prior to commencing her PhD studies she completed a masters in Medical Statistics at the London School of Hygiene and Tropical Medicine.
-Subsequently she has worked as a Statistician on HIV clinical trials and observational studies.
-First at the Medical Research Council Clinical Trials Unit in London and then at the Center for Biostatistics in AIDS Research at the Harvard TH Chan School of Public Health.
+Prior ro commencing her PhD studies she completed a masters in Medical Statistics at London School of Hygiene and Topical Medicine.
+Subsequently she has worked as a Statistician on HIV trials and observational studies.
+First at the Medical Research Council Clinical Trials Unit in London and then at the Center for Biostatistics in AIDS Reseach at the Harvard TH Chan School of Public Health.
 Her current interests include design of cluster randomized studies; in particular sample size calculations for stepped wedge designs.